-If you are in the market for a new home, one of your first steps is to review your financing options and get pre-approved for a loan.
-This used to be a simple matter of walking into your local bank or credit union and applying for a mortgage.
-Today, there is a wider range of home financing options, including direct lenders and mortgage brokers.
+If you’re one of the 38 percent of people in the United States on the hunt for a new home in 2021*, one of your first steps is to review your financing options and get pre-approved for a loan.
+This used to be a matter of walking into your local bank or credit union and applying for a mortgage, but with today’s demanding housing market, potential homeowners need efficient home lending options to keep up with the market.

 What is a Direct Mortgage Lender?

 A direct mortgage lender is exactly what it sounds like – direct.
 Instead of going through a middleman to find the right lender and service your loan, a direct lender does everything in-house.
 From examining your credit to handing over the final check, a direct lender is your one-stop shop for everything involving home loans.